-The CPR Employer-Purchaser Priority Measure Set (Table 1) consists of 30 measures.
-We selected the measures with attention to alignment with other programs to the extent it makes sense given our focus on the commercial population; all of these measures have been successfully implemented in one or more programs.
-Additionally, we identified cross-cutting measures, which may apply to several or all clinical conditions.
-For example, survey measures of patient experience (a measure of patient-centered care) are applicable to persons receiving care from almost any provider.
+The CPR Employer-Purchaser Priority Measure Set (Table 1) consists of 30 measures.6 We selected the measures with attention to alignment with other programs to the extent it makes sense given our focus on the commercial population.
+Furthermore, all of these measures have been successfully implemented in one or more programs.
+Additionally, we identified cross-cutting measures which may apply to several or all clinical conditions.
+For example, the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) program, a measure of patient-centered care developed by the Agency for Healthcare Research and Quality (AHRQ) under the U.S. Department of Health and Human Services, is applicable to persons receiving care from almost any provider.
 However, assessment of body-mass index (an obesity prevention measure) is an important factor in many, but not all, conditions.
-Using cross-cutting measures can reduce the need for multiple condition-specific measures.
+Using crosscutting measures can reduce the need for multiple conditionspecific measures.